 - Brief History

-The trusty Merlyn is lured away from Arthur by a spirit and Arthur is on his own.
+Merlyn is lured away by a spirit, and Arthur is left on his own.
 Five years pass and Arthur tries to follow the course of wisdom set for him by Merlyn.
 He creates a new philosophy, one that says might should be the weapon of right.
 He creates the Round Table, a new concept of chivalry whose advocates will be charged with improving rather than destroying, with redressing past wrongs and aiding the oppressed.
 The table at which these knights will meet will be round so that no one man can take precedence by sitting at the head.

 Original Production Directed and Staged by Moss Hart

 Such credits for all purposes shall be in a type size equal to that of any other credits except for those of the producer and star(s) above the title.
 The credit for the authors shall be in a type size at least 75 percent of the size of the title of the play; and wherever the name of one of the authors appears, the other name(s) shall also appear.
 In the programs, the credits shall appear on the title page thereof.